davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/Open-Science-Framework.md

 ## Persistent identifiers

 Persistent identifiers provide a stable way of referencing your research.
+Project with the Open Science Framework are assigned a DOI.
+You can find further   guidance on using DOIs [here](http://help.osf.io/m/sharing/l/524208-create-dois-and-arks).

 ## Version control

 The Open Science Framework provides some support for versioning of files and documentation.
 When a new version of a document is uploaded with the same name a new version will be created.
 You will be able to view changes to a file and download previous versions of a document.
 You can view more information on version control here: <http://help.osf.io/m/files/l/524182-file-revisions-and-version-control>.

+## Further Resources on using the Open Science Framework

+- The Open Science Framework provides documentation, support and FAQs [here](https://osf.io/support/)

+- The Open Science Framework has regular webinars.
+The OSF [mailing list](https://groups.google.com/forum/#!forum/openscienceframework) will advertise upcoming webinars.

 ---